 Generally the liver is well able to clear toxins.
 The problem in our modern world is that we are bombarded by toxins from our environment, chemicals, our water, cosmetics, fuels we use, fire retardants on our carpets and furnishings and of course alcohol, medications and drugs that we might take.
 The amount of chemical toxins in our personal hygiene products alone is phenomenal and what causes the liver to struggle with toxins is what we call the “toxic load” i.e. the overwhelming amount of toxins the body comes in contact with.
 Think about it, we have descended from the cave man who lived in an environment of fresh air, ate organic and drank pure unpolluted water match that will our current environment where we live surrounded by and cover our bodies in man made chemicals.

 In Chinese Traditional Medicine, the liver is associated with anger, anxiety and depression.
 Christmas can be a stressful time of the year when we are eating more and drinking more than usual.
 We consume a lot more sugar at this time of the year which increases our toxic load.
 Add in the late nights, the endless hours of shopping for gifts and the visiting relatives it can send stress levels through the roof.

 The liver is located under the ribs on the upper right side of the stomach.
+It is roughly the size of a football depending on your size and height.
 Some signs that you may have a liver overload include headaches, skin break outs, feeling nauseous, unable to tolerate alcohol or smells such as perfume, petrol, cigarette smoke etc.